Office of the Chief Executive Officer

 ANNIE BOUTHILLETTE, Vice President of Institutional Relations

-Annie Bouthillette has acquired close to 25 years of experience in marketing communications, and holds a Bachelor degree in Communication from Université Laval and a certificat en leadership et habiletés de direction (Certificate in leadership and management skills) from Concordia University.
-During her career, she has honed her management skills while working at a number of large organizations, including Radio-Canada, Vidéotron and Énergir.
-Her career has been one of constant evolution, having played an executive role in support of numerous organizational and digital transformations and major mandates in the areas of corporate imaging, community relations and institutional positioning.
+She holds a Bachelor degree in Communication from Université Laval and a Certificate in Leadership and Management Skills from Concordia University, and has fine-tuned her management approach within a context of continuous evolution while working at a number of large organizations, including Radio-Canada, Vidéotron and Énergir.
+Ms. Bouthillette has acquired more than 25 years of experience in marketing communications, and her career path has enabled her to assume an executive role in supporting numerous organizational and digital transformations and executing major mandates in the areas of corporate imaging, community relations and institutional positioning.

-Ms. Bouthillette has applied her unifying leadership style in managing several major projects.
-She played a key role in the implementation of regional communication teams at Radio-Canada, the development of the mobile phone market in Ottawa for Vidéotron, the design and deployment of the Helix brand and the launch of new business lines at Énergir, among other accomplishments.
+In applying her unifying leadership style, Annie Bouthillette has overseen several major projects.
+Among her many accomplishments, she played a key role in the implementation of regional communication teams at Radio-Canada, the development of the mobile phone market in Ottawa for Vidéotron and the design and deployment of the Helix brand and the launch of new business lines at Énergir.

 Her work has been recognized with honours from the Créa and Idéa competitions and the Marketing Canada Awards.
-She also won the CBC/Radio-Canada President’s Award for the inauguration of the integrated Est-du-Québec station.
+She also received the President’s Award at CBC/Radio-Canada for inauguration of the integrated Est-du-Québec station.
 Annie Bouthillette joined the ÉTS management team in October 2021.

 CHRISTIAN CASANOVA, Vice President of Research and Partnerships